telerik/ajax-docs/api/server/Telerik.Web.UI/WaiAriaSettings.md

 ###  Label `String`

-Gets or sets the text added ass aria-label attribute.
+Gets or sets the text added as aria-label attribute.